AlignGemini: Generalizable AI-Generated Image Detection Through Task-Model Alignment: Introduction

-To investigate why VLM-based detectors yield only marginal gains, we conduct \emph{an empirical analysis (Section~\ref{paragraph_empirical_analysis}) and observe two characteristic behaviors}: (i) When fine-tuned on high-level semantic supervision, the VLM markedly improves its semantic discrimination and generalizes well to unseen generators; (ii) when fine-tuned on low-level pixel-artifact supervision, the conventional vision backbone achieves strong, generalizable pixel-artifact detection.
-However, the VLM fails to acquire pixel-level perception, and the conventional vision model struggles to match the VLM’s semantic awareness.
-Moreover, mixed semantic-and-pixel supervision dilutes each model’s inherent strengths rather than delivering both capabilities.
-These findings indicate that different models are inherently aligned with different tasks by virtue of their pretraining paradigms and architectures; forcing a model to optimize for a misaligned or mixed objective induces \textbf{task-model misalignment} and leads to suboptimal performance.
+To investigate the core issue, we conduct an empirical analysis (Section~\ref{paragraph_empirical_analysis}) and identify \textbf{two characteristic behaviors}. (i) When fine-tuned with high-level semantic supervision, the VLM exhibits a substantial improvement in semantic discrimination and maintains strong generalization. (ii) In contrast, when fine-tuned on low-level pixel-artifact supervision, the VLM shows degraded generalization and frequent hallucinations.
+Conversely, conventional vision backbones achieve strong and stable performance in pixel-artifact detection. \textbf{These findings suggest that model performance is fundamentally governed by the alignment between task structure and the model’s inductive biases, which are shaped by its pretraining paradigm and architectural design}.
+When a model is forced to optimize objectives that are incongruent with its strength, this induces task–model misalignment and leads to suboptimal performance.

-In this paper, first we show that both semantic and pixel-artifact detection are indispensable for AIGI detection: neglecting either would induce systematic blind spots and large-scale missed detections of synthetic images. (i) Semantic detectors, which rely on implausible content, struggle against content-faithful synthetic images produced by increasingly realistic generators. (ii) Pixel-artifact detectors, which depend on low-level pixel statistics, are brittle under post-processing operations (e.g., resizing, compression), where generation traces can be heavily distorted or removed.
-Hence, a reliable detector must jointly exploit semantic consistency and pixel artifacts.

-Guided by our empirical findings, we propose the \textbf{Task-Model Alignment} principle: \emph{assign model to its native task and train with task-pure supervision targeting the task’s core signal}.
-We instantiate this principle in \ours, a dual-perspective detector that integrates a VLM specialized for semantic consistency with a conventional vision backbone specialized for pixel artifacts.
-Our contributions are: